Category Archives: Events

 IEEE Fog World Congress was a blast.
 It takes a lot to put together an inaugural conference on a new topic — the organizing committee did a great job putting the event together.
 Moderating the Fog and Edge from the Practitioners’ … Continue reading

-Posted in Achievement, Career, Communication networks, Communication skills, Consumer technology, Demonstrations, Edge computing, Events, Exciting!
-News and updates, Fog computing, Internet of Things, Panels, Public speaking, Research, Skills, Talks, Technology | Comments Off on 2017 IEEE Fog World Congress
+Posted in Achievement, Career and Leadership, Communication networks, Consumer technology, Demonstrations, Edge computing, Events, Fog computing, Highlights, Internet of Things, Panels, Research, Talks, Technology | Comments Off on 2017 IEEE Fog World Congress